-The Panama Conquerer is a 5W combo amp made by Panama Guitars, in, you guessed it, Panama.
+The Panama Conqueror is a 5W combo amp made by Panama Guitars, in, you guessed it, Panama.
 The Amp is touted as being a tribute to the Fender Champ 5F1 circuit, but it is probably closer in circuit design to the 5F2 Princeton, since it has a tone control.
 Sells for less than $400; sometimes a lot less.
 I bought mine, new, for $250.

 The Conqueror is enclosed in a handsome Spanish Cedar and Palo Mora Cabinet with removable front grill.
 With 12" aged V30 driver as standard.

 Stunning Palo Mora tonewood baffle.
 Available as standard in Ivory White / Graphite, and special editions of Purpleheart and Emerald.
 Mine is purple.
 Excellent.

-The Conquerer is hand-wired on an eyelet board, and is well made and very beautiful, especially with the grill cloth removed to display the gorgeous tonewood baffle.
+The Conqueror is hand-wired on an eyelet board, and is well made and very beautiful, especially with the grill cloth removed to display the gorgeous tonewood baffle.

 The amp sounds good out of the box, but it is definitely dark, almost muddy sounding sometimes, and would benefit from some modification.